 Here, $g$ is the characteristic function of all the Yablo--like sentences, the sentences which claim that all they say in the future (from the next step onward) is untrue.

-\begin{theorem} For any $\varphi$, the formula $\big(\varphi\leftrightarrow\odot\boxdot\neg\varphi\big)$ is not provable in LTL. \end{theorem} \begin{proof} If LTL proves $\psi\leftrightarrow\odot\boxdot\neg\psi$ for some (propositional) formula $\psi$, then for a model $\langle\mathbb{N},\Vdash\rangle$: \begin{itemize}\parskip=-2pt \item[(i)] If $m\Vdash\psi$ for some $m$, then $m\Vdash\odot\boxdot\neg\psi$ so $(m+1)\Vdash\boxdot\neg\psi$, hence $(m+i)\Vdash\neg\psi$ for all $i\geq 1$.
-In particular, $(m+1)\Vdash\neg\psi$ and $(m+j)\Vdash\neg\psi$ for all $j\geq 2$ which implies $(m+2)\Vdash\boxdot\neg\psi$ or $(m+1)\Vdash\odot\boxdot\neg\psi$ so $(m+1)\Vdash\psi$, a contradiction! \item[(ii)] So for all $k$ we have $k\Vdash\neg\psi$ or equivalently $k\Vdash\neg\odot\boxdot\neg\psi$ or $k\Vdash\odot\neg\boxdot\neg\psi$, thus $(k+1)\Vdash\neg\boxdot\neg\psi$; hence $(k+n)\Vdash\phi$ for some $n\geq 1$, contradicting (i)! \end{itemize} So, LTL$\not\vdash\big(\varphi\leftrightarrow\odot\boxdot\neg\varphi\big)$ for all formulas $\varphi$. \end{proof}
+\begin{theorem} For any $\varphi$, the formula $\big(\varphi\leftrightarrow\Circle\Box\neg\varphi\big)$ is not provable in LTL. \end{theorem} \begin{proof} If LTL proves $\psi\leftrightarrow\Circle\Box\neg\psi$ for some (propositional) formula $\psi$, then for a model $\langle\mathbb{N},\Vdash\rangle$: \begin{itemize}\parskip=-2pt \item[(i)] If $m\Vdash\psi$ for some $m$, then $m\Vdash\Circle\Box\neg\psi$ so $(m+1)\Vdash\Box\neg\psi$, hence $(m+i)\Vdash\neg\psi$ for all $i\geq 1$.
+In particular, $(m+1)\Vdash\neg\psi$ and $(m+j)\Vdash\neg\psi$ for all $j\geq 2$ which implies $(m+2)\Vdash\Box\neg\psi$ or $(m+1)\Vdash\Circle\Box\neg\psi$ so $(m+1)\Vdash\psi$, a contradiction! \item[(ii)] So for all $k$ we have $k\Vdash\neg\psi$ or equivalently $k\Vdash\neg\Circle\Box\neg\psi$ or $k\Vdash\Circle\neg\Box\neg\psi$, thus $(k+1)\Vdash\neg\Box\neg\psi$; hence $(k+n)\Vdash\psi$ for some $n\geq 1$, contradicting (i)! \end{itemize} So, LTL$\not\vdash\big(\varphi\leftrightarrow\Circle\Box\neg\varphi\big)$ for all formulas $\varphi$. \end{proof}

 The above proof is very similar to Yablo's argument (in his paradox) presented at the beginning of this section, and this goes to say that Yablo's paradox has turned into a genuine mathematico--logical theorem (in LTL) for the first time in Theorem~\ref{ltlyablo}\footnote{Note that Yablo's paradox has already been used to give new proofs of some old theorems e.g. in \cite{cieslinski2} (for G\"odel's theorem) or in \cite{leach} (for Rosser's Theorem); but no new theorem had come out of Yablo's paradox.}.